Project Zomboid Map Overview

 In this article, we provide an overview of the Project Zomboid map.

 Looking for a Project Zomboid server?
-Visit Empower Servers and use coupon code GETSTARTED for 50% off your first month.
+Visit our Project Zomboid Server Hosting and use coupon code GETSTARTED for 50% off your first month.

 How big is the Project Zomboid map?